 One of the second edition's major successes was the £5.8 billion High Speed 1 railway between London and the Channel Tunnel, built in two phases between 1996 and 2007.
-However, the clear, simple, plain-speaking contracts still 1998
+However, the clear, simple, plain-speaking contracts still faced considerable headwinds from construction lawyers for more general use.